Custom Environments¶

 - Parameters:

-tuple (observation, reward, done, info).
+tuple (observation, reward, terminated, truncated, info).